How do I optimize my Cookie banner? 5 ways (+ Bonus Tip)

 5 ways to optimize your opt-in rates

-After you understand consent rates and what the guidelines are in your country, it’s time to optimize the cookie banner.
+After you have insight into consent rates and know what the guidelines are in your country, it's time to optimize the cookie banner.
 You can A/B test different aspects to improve performance:

 1. Placement of the cookie banner.